espressif/esp-hosted/README.md

 ## Variants

-The ESP-Hosted presents two variants of the solution as below.
-The differentiation factor here is the type of network interface presented to host and the way Wi-Fi on ESP board is configured/controlled.
+The ESP-Hosted solution is available in two variants as mentioned below.
+The differentiation factor here is the type of network interface presented to host and the way Wi-Fi on ESP SoC/module is configured/controlled.
 Both the variants have their respective host and firmware software.

 ####  ESP-Hosted

 This is a first generation ESP-Hosted solution.
-This is a variant provides a simple 802.3 (Ethernet) network interface to the host.
+This is a variant provides a standard 802.3 (Ethernet) network interface to the host.
 Thought process behind this solution is to keep the host software simple while providing suite of connectivity features.
 In order to achieve this, the host is presented with following:

 * A simple 802.3 network interface which essentially is an Ethernet interface
 * A light weight control interface to configure Wi-Fi on ESP board
 * A standard HCI interface

-Although this variant supports Linux host, the simple nature of this solution makes it ideal to be used with MCU hosts which do not have complex communication interfaces such as Ethernet, Wi-Fi, BT/BLE etc.
+Although this variant supports Linux host, the nature of this solution makes it ideal to be used with MCU hosts which do not have complex communication interfaces such as Ethernet, Wi-Fi, BT/BLE etc.

 This variant is available in <a href="https://github.com/espressif/esp-hosted/tree/ESP-Hosted_MCU_Host" target="_blank" rel="noopener">ESP-Hosted_MCU_Host</a> branch on <a href="https://github.com/espressif/esp-hosted" target="_blank" rel="noopener">github repository</a>.